Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

 Yes, we're saying that life will be more rewarding if you choose a mixed-income housing community than if you seclude yourselves with others who also are in the highest tax bracket.

 For another perspective, take a look at the clean, simple, but thoughtful Why Not in My Backyard web page that the Delaware Housing Coalition put together to promote positive discussion about inclusionary housing.
+Recently also we added a page to this website about the Yes, In My Back Yard movement attempting to establish itself in the U.S.

 Many naturally occurring mixed-income housing neighborhoods already exist.
 Nearly every small town and most small cities exhibit this phenomenon.